A 10-step blueprint on how to reduce construction waste

 Modular and prefabricated construction techniques allow builders to construct components off-site, resulting in more precise measurements and less material waste.
 These methods are popular because of their increased efficiency, cost-effectiveness, and ability to significantly reduce waste on-site.
 Also, prefabricated components can often be reusable, contributing to sustainable practices.

-Like the Reconomy example with YMCA Together, if there are leftover materials from a project, consider partnering with charities or organisations to find donation routes for reusable materials.
+Like the Reconomy example with YMCA Together, if there are leftover materials from a project, consider partnering with charities or organisations to find donation programs for reusable materials.

 Many nonprofits accept building materials for their projects, contributing positively to your construction firm’s social value efforts by reducing waste and supporting community initiatives.
 A social value-focused strategy can also enhance a company’s reputation for sustainability and community engagement.

-Regular monitoring of waste management practices will allow your project to keep standards high and aligned against project goals.
-By setting benchmarks, through tracking waste reduction progress, your project will continue to identify areas for improvement and evolve.
+Regular monitoring of waste management practices through a site waste management plan (SWMP) will allow your project to keep standards high and aligned against project goals.
+By setting benchmarks, through tracking waste reduction progress in your data analysi, your project will continue to identify areas for improvement and evolve.
 By capturing accurate data in reporting portals, your business can start making data-driven decisions to improve its overall waste management practices, keeping you aligned against your overall strategy.

 Continuous evaluation not only improves sustainability but also helps workforces optimise future projects for even greater waste reduction.